 - the estimated annual bills for the range of retail electricity pricing structures, including flat rate, time of use and demand tariffs.

-IPART will submit its Energy Market Monitoring Reports to the Minister for Energy in November.
+IPART will submit the Energy Market Monitoring Reports to the NSW Minister for Energy by 30 November.
+These reports will then be published on the IPART website in December.